Skip to content

 Resuscitation

 So you’ve got an active bleeder?!
-Worry not…anxiety is contagious so it’s important to stay calm for both your sake and the child and their parents.
+Worry not…anxiety is contagious, so it’s important to stay calm for your sake and that of the child and their parents.

 Sit the child upright, attach monitoring, and raise the bed so you don’t injure your back.
 Get PPE on.
 This means gloves, apron, goggles, and a mask.
 Meanwhile, ask someone, if not the child, to pinch the soft part of their nose whilst tipping the head forward.
 Do this without letting go for 10-15 minutes.
-This prevents aspiration and compresses the septum which is where the bleeding is likely to be coming from.
+This prevents aspiration and compresses the septum, where the bleeding will likely come from.
 Assess the airway, breathing, and circulation as you would for any other emergency patient.

 Get hold of cotton wool balls, 1% lidocaine, and 1:10000 adrenaline.
-If you happen to have pre-mixed 5% lidocaine with 0.5% phenylephrine, this is even better.
-Make some pea-sized balls with the cotton wool and soak in the anaesthetic and adrenaline mixture.
-Gently place inside the offending nostril(s) and wait.
+It’s even better if you have pre-mixed 5% lidocaine with 0.5% phenylephrine.
+Make some pea-sized balls with the cotton wool and soak them in the anaesthetic and adrenaline mixture.
+Gently place them inside the offending nostril(s) and wait.
 This will buy you time and allow you to coordinate the rest of your care.

 Use this time to ask yourself some questions.